-END-OF-COURSE (EOC) ASSESSMENTS
+End-of-Course (EOC) Assessments

-[See Graduation and Standardized Testing.]
+[See Graduation on page 51 and Standardized Testing on page 75.]

-ENGLISH LANGUAGE LEARNERS (All Grade Levels)
+English Language Learners (All Grade Levels)

 A student who is an English language learner is entitled to receive specialized services from the district.
 To determine whether the student qualifies for services, a Language Proficiency Assessment Committee (LPAC) will be formed, which will consist of both district personnel and at least one parent representative.
 The student's parent must consent to any services recommended by the LPAC for an English language learner.
 However, pending the receipt of parental consent or denial of services, an eligible student will receive the services to which the student is entitled and eligible.